 - C. Conduction of each experiment/program should be evaluated for 50 marks and average of all the experiments/programs shall be taken. (rubrics will be published by the lab conduction committee) - D. One laboratory Internal Assessment test will be conducted during the 14th week for 50 marks. (rubrics will be published by the lab conduction committee)

-The final CIE marks will be 50 =
+The final CIE marks will be 50:

-Avg. {I [Avg. of 02 Internal assessment tests] + II [Avg. of (C & D)]}
+Sum of {I [Avg. of 02 Internal assessment tests] + II [Avg. of (C & D)]}.
+It will be scaled down to 50 marks.

 The documents of all the assessments shall be maintained meticulously.